SciHorizon-GENE: Benchmarking LLM for Life Sciences Inference from Gene Knowledge to Functional Understanding: Evaluation Metrics

-\textbf{Gene Ontology Annotation} We follow the procedure widely adopted in the \textit{Critical Assessment of Function Annotation} (CAFA)~\cite{jiang2016expanded} for Gene Ontology annotation evaluation.
-We introduce minor adaptations for language model outputs.
-All predicted GO descriptions are first normalized and mapped to valid GO identifiers using a dictionary constructed from official terms and their synonyms (i.e., from \texttt{go-basic.obo}\footnote{\url{https://geneontology.org/docs/download-ontology/go-basic.obo}}).
-Unmappable predictions are excluded from the evaluation and tracked separately as hallucinated outputs.
-For each gene, we then compute the GO closures of both the reference annotations and the model predictions, and derive precision, recall, and F1-score from the resulting sets.
+\textbf{Gene Ontology Annotation} We follow the CAFA protocol~\cite{jiang2016expanded} for Gene Ontology annotation evaluation, with minor adaptations for LLM outputs.
+Predicted GO descriptions are normalized and mapped to valid GO identifiers using official terms from \texttt{go-basic.obo}.
+Unmappable predictions are excluded from scoring and counted as hallucinated outputs.
+For each gene, we compute GO closures for both references and predictions, then derive precision, recall, and F1 from the resulting sets.

-\textbf{Functional Summary} For functional summary generation, we regard the NCBI functional description of each gene as the reference text.
-The evaluation integrates three complementary dimensions: ROUGE-L~\cite{lin2004rouge} for lexical overlap, BERTScore for semantic similarity~\cite{zhang2019bertscore}, and perplexity (PPL) as a measure of fluency~\cite{manning1999foundations}.
-We apply following transformation to normalize perplexity into a fluency score, so that higher score means better performance:
+\textbf{Functional Summary} For functional summary generation, we use the NCBI functional description as the reference text and evaluate outputs with ROUGE-L~\cite{lin2004rouge}, BERTScore~\cite{zhang2019bertscore}, and a PPL-based fluency score~\cite{manning1999foundations}:

-The final summary score is computed as the arithmetic mean of the three components:
+The final score is the mean of the three components: